 HAWLEY: Because it's an upper-level course, and it has evolution right in the title, I don't tend to get a lot of kids in that class who have trouble reconciling their spirituality with science.

 HANSEN: We wanted to talk to some science students, who also profess strong religious beliefs, so, we arranged a meeting at the library.

-Ms. NATASHA DEVORE (Molecular Biosciences Department Graduate Student, University of Kansas): My name is Natasha DeVore, and I'm a graduate student in the Molecular Biosciences Department.
+NATASHA DEVORE: My name is Natasha DeVore, and I'm a graduate student in the Molecular Biosciences Department.

 HANSEN: Do you find you have to reconcile your scientific work with your religious beliefs?
 If so, why?
 If not, why not?

 DEVORE: I don't know that I've ever had to really reconcile my faith with my science.
 My science - I see it as an outlet for understanding God's creation more.
 And I specifically work on proteins, so, when I look at a protein, I see God at work in it.

 HANSEN: Where do you see God's work in a protein?